cookie-blood/2D-to-3D-Blender-script/README.md

 # 2D-to-3D-Blender-script
-Script converts pixels to objects in 3D software Blender For propper use copy the simpleimage library into Blender python files with images you want to work with.
+The script converts pixels to objects in 3D software Blender For propper use copy the simpleimage library into Blender python files with images you want to work with.

 I include a demonstration video down here: